-The Town Council paid monthly fees to C&W Services Township Pte Ltd in prior financial year and incurred manpower and related costs such as Town Councillors' allowances and staff costs as disclosed in Note 23.
+The manpower and related costs such as Town Councillors' allowances and staff costs are disclosed in Note 22.

 The General Manager and Deputy General Manager employed directly by the Town Council are key management personnel of the Town Council.

 The allowances paid to the Town Councillors and the compensation paid to the General Manager and Deputy General Manager are disclosed as below.